February 1st, 2016

 “I don’t know what we’re going to get out of it this year.”

-The floods of 2015-16 have left homes likes lakes and fields like reservoirs.
+The floods of 2015-16 has left town centres like rivers and fields like lakes.

 The argument about ‘who is to blame’ for it all, remains one I haven’t really understood on any meaningful level.

 That’s equivalent to six Cristiano Ronaldo’s or 20 Van Gogh masterpieces.

 The other big difference this winter has been the naming of our storms.